-How can global citizenship provide an essential perspective on climate change?
+How can global leadership provide an essential perspective on climate change?

 Climate change is a global issue that requires worldwide participation.
 Having a global mindset encourages students to recognize the impacts that climate change has on parts of the world other than their own.
 It is easy to focus only on the climate issues directly affecting our local and national communities, but it is important to gain a global understanding of how to address climate change internationally.

-To inspire your students to think about how they can have an impact on climate change around the world, download our global citizen infographic.
+To inspire your students to think about how they can have an impact on climate change around the world, download our global leader infographic.